suzyahyah/suzyahyah.github.io/_posts/2018-06-05-Linear-Algebra-for-ML.md

 **Change of Basis and Non-linearity*
 Non-linear bases and change of basis allows us to fit non-linear models.
 The trick is to transform the coordinate system into a higher dimensional space, where the regression or classification is linear.
 We can have a linear function of W but quadratic function of X.

+**Eigenvectors and Dimensionality Reduction - LDA and PCA**

+<u>Why dimensionality reduction?</u>
+- Dimensionality reduction is a common preprocessing technique in pattern classification and machine learning.
+- avoid the curse of dimensionality and overfitting
+- reduce computational costs.

+<u>How to achieve lower dimensionality without losing information?</u>

+<u>What does this mean mathematically?</u>

+The goal is to project a dataset from a high dimensional feature space to a lower-dimensional space.
+In the unsupervised setting when labels are unknown, this means finding the directions that maximise the variance in the data, a procedure known as PCA.
+In the supervised setting, when labels are known, this means finding the directions that maximises the separation between classes, a method known as LDA.

+A good feature representation is found when the eigenvalues have a similar magnitude.

+<u>PCA</u>

+<u>LDA</u>
+LDA has two parts, dimensionality reduction and classifier.
+In this section we will focus only on the dimensionality reduction aspect.
+To find directions that maximise the separation between classes, we wish to find the subspace which maximises the variance of class means after projection.

+<u>Eigenvectors and Eigenvalues</u>

+<u>Advantages of LDA as a classifier</u>
+LDA has a closed-form solution that can be easily computed, and has no hyperparamters to tune.

 * Determinant
 * Subspaces and Multi-label classification